tytydraco/yessleep/out/Old_homes_make_old_noises.md

 Some people would question why I’d ever want to go back there, but I can’t see myself living anywhere else.
 Yes, it was traumatic.
 But that wasn’t the house’s fault.
 That was Laura.

 No, this is a house of little creaks and nudges.
-Of long shadows, and straight pictures.
+Of long shadows.
 Of cane toads in the yard, and pictures I don’t bother to straighten.

 And I’d rather live in a crooked home than a perfect hell.